system-zero/system-zero/data/docs/la.md

   for (var i = 0; i < len (intar); i += 1) {
     println (intar[i])
-    # here we see that for single values the print functions do not require
+    # here we see that for single values, the print functions do not require
     # double quotes around the argument, neither a special syntax.

     # Also we saw how to access array elements, which is the exact C way.
+    # Indices start from zero and can be negative, where -1 points to the
+    # last element.
+The interpreter will throw an out of bounds error when
+    # the index is equal or greater than the length of the elements.
   }

   # the same can be written more compactly like: